apache/gravitino/docs/security/authorization-pushdown.md

 | `authorization.ranger.password`     | The Apache Ranger admin web login user password (auth type=simple), or path of the keytab file(auth type=kerberos)                                   | (none)        | No       | 0.6.0         |
 | `authorization.ranger.service.name` | The Apache Ranger service name.                                                                                                                      | (none)        | No       | 0.6.0         |

-Once you have used the correct configuration, you can perform authorization operations by calling Gravitino's [authorization RESTful API](https://gravitino.apache.org/docs/latest/api/rest/grant-roles-to-a-user).
+Once you have used the correct configuration, you can perform authorization operations by calling Gravitino [authorization RESTful API](https://gravitino.apache.org/docs/latest/api/rest/grant-roles-to-a-user).

 #### Example of using the Authorization Ranger Hive Plugin